“My three Ps: passion, patience, perseverance. You have to do this if you’ve got to be a filmmaker.” – Robert Wise

 Our failures teach us what our successes don’t.
 What lessons have you learnt from your mistakes?

 Every experience teaches you the process and makes you more mature.
 I did have a producer initially who was brought in by a line producer.
 At that time, I didn’t get into the production part assuming that the line producer will take care of it.
 That was a mistake as the budgeting done by the line producer was way too expensive and we lost out on the producer.
 So, as a director, you need to keep a check at each and every step.

 There were a few more mistakes that I did and everyone else will do, I guess.
 And that’s fine.
 Just don’t give up.

 If you had to give only one tip to someone making his first film, what would it be?

 Biggest tip and I repeat is ‘Do not give up.’
 Funding will not work out, producers will back out, actors will back out, schedules will keep postponing, your team members will fight with you, etc. These are just few of the many issues you’ll face starting out.
 But if you are confident about your belief in your story and vision, then be patient.

 Mishaps occur for a reason but in the end, everything will work out if you are sincere and honest.
 In my case, producers backed out twice and schedule postponed thrice.
 The cast changed twice between the pre-production and finally going on floor.
 But finally, I believe it all happened for a reason and we have managed to make a pretty decent film.

-You might like: Tête-à-tête: ‘Side A Side B’ Director Sudhish Kamath
+Recommended: Tête-à-tête: ‘Side A Side B’ Director Sudhish Kamath